 During the 2017-2018 academic year, there were 991 undergraduates at CityU with 117 being full-time and 874 being part-time.

-The student loan default rate at CityU is 6.2%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at CityU is 4.4%.
+This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for CityU are given below.